 The II-V-I is at the center of almost all jazz harmony.
-In this lesson I set out to try and see a big set of the possibilites you have in reharmonizing a II V I and make a long list of possible chord substitutions.
-The Jazz Theory that I mostly apply to the II V I cord progression in this reharm lesson is classical or functional harmony.
+In this lesson, I set out to try and see a big set of the possibilities you have in reharmonizing a II V I and make a long list of possible chord substitutions.
+The Jazz Theory that I mostly apply to the II V I chord progression in this reharm lesson is classical or functional harmony.
 The approach I mostly use.
-In the later options I also rely on some modal interchange and more freely associated jazz chord substitutions.
+In the later options, I also rely on some modal interchange and more freely associated jazz chord substitutions.

 List of contents:

 0:59 Different sounds on G7 6:09 Tritone substitution 7:59 IV minor chords 15:45 V minor chords 16:28 Diatonic substitution from the Altered Scale 17:45 Diatonic substitution with Tri-tone subs 18:59 Other Dominants from the Diminished scale 19:14 Dominant derived from the diminished scale 19:58 Combining substitutions and getting far out 22:30 Did I miss a good substitution?